supervisely-ecosystem/sample-images-from-project/README.md

 3. **Custom method:** when using the custom method, you can specify the distribution of classes in the sample.
 For example, if you have a project with 100 images, 50 of which are cats and 50 are dogs, and you need to create a sample of 10 images, where 8 of them are cats and 2 are dogs, you need to specify the corresponding distribution: 80% for images with cats and 20% for images with dogs.

-Detailed iformation about all methods you can find in the next section.
+Detailed iformation about all methods you can find in the [Sampling](#Sampling) section.

 ## How To Run